 In order to accurately track profit and loss on your jobs, investing in a job order costing system is key.
 But first let’s go back a step, what is job costing?

 Job costing is the process of tracking materials, labor, contractors, equipment and overhead costs involved in completing a project.
 Job costing processes may look different from company to company depending on customer requirements and industry standards.
 However, carefully and accurately monitoring job costs is important no matter what kind of field service business you run.
 If you’re not monitoring this correctly then you risk under-estimating job costs as well as hemorrhaging money.

-One of the most efficient ways to properly track job costs is by using a single, cloud-based software system.
-Field service management software can improve the accuracy of job costing by providing live updates of profitability throughout different stages of work, keeping financials organized in a manner that is easy to understand and connecting to other parts of the job management process.
+One of the most efficient ways to properly track job costs is using cloud-based software.
+Field service management software can improve the accuracy of job costing by providing live updates of profitability throughout different stages of work.
+Keeping financials organized in a manner that is easy to understand and connects to other parts of the job management process.

 When using a single software system, here are nine helpful job costing tips to keep in mind:

+Track change orders.
 When your customer requests additional work outside of the original job scope, do you keep track of the additional labor or materials costs?
-Even if the requested add-ons seem minor, these changes can add up and throw your project off budget.
-By recording each change order and keeping them housed in a single system, it is easy to add the additional costs to be invoiced along with the original estimate totals.
+Even if the requested add-ons seem minor, these changes add up and impact the total cost of a job.
+By recording each change and keeping it in one place, it’s easy to add the additional costs.

-Improve your cash flow and help keep projects on budget by issuing invoices at set stages within project progress.
+Monitor progress invoices.
+Improve your cash flow and help keep projects on budget by issuing invoices at set stages within a project.
 However, it is important to closely track these progress invoices and relevant payments to make sure you are costing the project accurately.

 If you don’t have consistent processes for job costing, it may take some time to get your staff on board.
-However, your efforts will greatly pay off.
-Using a single software system can also make a huge difference in implementing each one of these tips.
+However, your efforts will pay off.
+Using a job order costing system will help in implementing each one of these tips.